Zapiro

-Jonathan Shapiro (born 27 October 1958) is a South African cartoonist, known as Zapiro, whose work appears in numerous South African publications and has been exhibited internationally on many occasions.
-He is the nephew of British magician David Berglas and cousin to Marvin Berglas, director of Marvin's Magic.
+Jonathan Shapiro (born 27 October 1958), known professionally as Zapiro, is a South African political cartoonist whose work has appeared in numerous South African publications and has been exhibited internationally.
+He is the nephew of British magician David Berglas and cousin to Marvin Berglas, the director of Marvin's Magic.

 Early life

 Jonathan was born into a Jewish family in Cape Town, South Africa to Gershon and Gaby Shapiro.
+An early influence was the English cartoonist Carl Giles, whose work inspired him to become a cartoonist when he was a child.

 He studied architecture at the University of Cape Town but found it unsatisfying and moved to the art campus, Michaelis.
 Shortly after this he was conscripted into the army for two years, where he refused to carry arms.
-In 1983 he became active in the newly formed anti-Apartheid movement, the United Democratic Front and as a result was arrested under the Illegal Gatherings Act and, subsequently, monitored by military intelligence.
+In 1983, he became active in the newly formed anti-apartheid movement, the United Democratic Front, and as a result was arrested under the Illegal Gatherings Act and, subsequently, monitored by military intelligence.
 Zapiro was an important participant in South Africa's End Conscription Campaign, designing its logo.
 After his military service he applied for and was awarded a Fulbright scholarship to study cartooning at the School of Visual Arts in New York for two years.

 The name Zapiro was derived from the nickname of a fellow pupil at Rondebosch Boys' High School, Martin Szapiro, whose friends called him Zap.
 After Martin's death in a mountaineering accident, Zapiro chose this name.
-The first Zapiro character was a character named Preppy, whose main characteristic was his fringe, and who commented on issues that went on around school.
+The first Zapiro character was named Preppy, whose main characteristic was his fringe, and who commented on issues that occurred around school.